top of page

 A New Kind of Risk

 Today’s athletes, entertainers, and influencers aren't just exposed when they compete or perform.
 They often live much of their lives publicly through social media.
-For some, sharing their lifestyle online is part of the job—whether that’s showcasing new partnerships, homes, cars, or luxury items.
-And while this visibility can be valuable, it also makes individuals and their families more vulnerable.
+For some, sharing their lifestyle online is part of the job - whether that’s showcasing new partnerships, homes, cars, or luxury items.
+And while this visibility can be valuable, it also makes individuals, their homes and their families more vulnerable.

 And it’s not just about what’s stolen.
 It’s the emotional aftermath.
 The sense of violation.
 The disruption to daily life.
 For those in high-performance environments, that mental toll can be just as damaging as the physical intrusion.